evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

-Used to apply transformations to values you've lifted into an `Identity`, `map` takes a function that it will lift into the context of the `Identity` and apply to it the wrapped value. `Identity` contains no bahaviour and will do nothing more than apply the value inside the `Identity` to the function.
+Used to apply transformations to values you've lifted into an `Identity`, `map` takes a function that it will lift into the context of the `Identity` and apply to it the wrapped value. `Identity` contains no behavior and will do nothing more than apply the value inside the `Identity` to the function.

 ```javascript